antoniofaccioli/libreoffice-appimage/README.md

 ## FAQ

+**Can I download appimage packages for Libreoffice?**

+Yes, you can find a dedicated page on the official website https://www.libreoffice.org/download/appimage/ with the basic packages otherwise you can go download other versions via https://libreoffice.soluzioniopen.com/

 **Can I trust this script?**

 Check it out.
 The code is here.
 If you have a question, ask on IRC in channels [#AppImage](https://webchat.freenode.net/?channels=appimage) or [#libreoffice-appimage](https://webchat.freenode.net/?channels=libreoffice-appimage).